What Is The Difference Between A Restroom, A Bathroom, And A Washroom, As Well As Where They Should Be Used?

 In the United States, the word “restroom” is used.
 The restroom is used everywhere there.
 In Canada, the term “washroom” is used.

-It’s interesting, but my uncle who lives in the UK told me that people asked him to use the restroom.
+It’s interesting, but my uncle, who lives in the UK, told me that people asked him to use the restroom.
 The concept of a restroom was completely foreign to him.
-The bathroom was ridiculed, and he was asked if he wanted to take a bath.
+The bathroom was ridiculed, and he was asked if he wanted to bathe.

 All of these are common conversational terms for the same thing.
-A washroom and a restroom are technically the same things, but a bathroom includes a bath.
+A washroom and a restroom are technically the same, but a bathroom includes a bath.
 In practice, they are used interchangeably.

 At several international airports, a restroom is referred to as a small cozy place with a bed and paper sheets that can be disposed of after usage.
 These restrooms are used to take naps between flights.
 A bathroom is a room that houses the bath.

 It frequently includes a shower and a sink.
-It may also include a toilet, though many countries and cultures consider this unsanitary.
+Though many countries and cultures consider this unsanitary, it may also include a toilet.

 In North America, where people seem to have an odd aversion to using the word “toilet,” all three terms are euphemisms for toilets.